-The COVID-19 pandemic and resulting economic impact creates a number of choices regarding the ideas, models and economic futures we want to invest in as we move toward a growing focus on economic recovery.
+The COVID-19 pandemic and resulting economic impact create several choices regarding the ideas, models and economic futures we want to invest in as we move toward a growing focus on economic recovery.
 Many have long known we need to move toward a “next” economy, and this has taken on new urgency with the recognition that cracks in old systems and models are being made far more visible by this crisis.
-Many have also known that more diverse voices are needed at the decision-making table.
-Centring the knowledge, experiences, and histories of communities that are historically, persistently, and systemically marginalized is vital to an economic recovery that works for all.
+Many have also known that more diverse voices are necessary at the decision-making table.
+Centring the knowledge, experiences, and histories of historically, persistently, and systemically marginalized communities is vital to an economic recovery that works for all.

-The Economic Renewal Lab (ERL) is a capacity building, advocacy, innovation, and research platform which ultimate goal is to ensure the economic crisis and recovery narrative reflects a shift towards investing in and prioritizing social and community outcomes.
-It is envisioned as being co-created and co-governed with new and existing social economy actors contributing insight, resources, and networks.
-Together, we will work on building justice, equity, and inclusion in BC’s social economy, creating demonstration projects that showcase new ways of approaching economic challenges, and building collaboration and innovation capacity across the social economy sector.
+The Economic Renewal Lab is a capacity building, advocacy, innovation, and research platform whose ultimate goal is to ensure the economic crisis and recovery narrative reflects a shift towards investing in and prioritizing social and community outcomes.
+The vision is of co-creation and co-governance of new and existing social economy actors contributing insight, resources, and networks.
+Together, we will build justice, equity, and inclusion in BC’s social economy, creating demonstration projects that showcase new ways of approaching economic challenges and building collaboration and innovation capacity across the social economy sector.

-In the future we will be creating innovation programming that will involve calls for applicants – if you’re someone who has a novel idea for a business model or intervention, or just an interest and commitment to being a part of building a thriving social economy, drop us a note to be notified when opportunities arise.
+In the future, we will offer innovative programming with a call for applicants.
+If you’re someone who has a novel idea for a business model or intervention or have an interest and commitment to being a part of building a thriving social economy, drop us a note to be notified when opportunities arise.